laxmikant-ainapure/upcxx/docs/implementation-defined.md

 default persona won't work), and the serial thread outside the region picks up that persona while spinning.

 The astute reader of the "UPC++ Specification: Progress" section may notice that `upcxx::progress_required()` is semantically prohibited from ever conveying to the application that the master persona is free from needing progress.
 So attempting to discharge the master persona has no effect on being provably deadlock free, which begs the question can that thread ever enter an OpenMP barrier safely?
 Not by the specification's rules.
 But here in the implementation we've loosened the requirement somewhat.
-The implementation guarantees that at least for `UPCXX_THREADMODE={seq|par}` the master persona will never silently be required to process work initiated by another persona.
-The impliciation is that for `upcxx::discharge/progress_required()` the master persona comes with the same guarantees as any other persona.
-So long as the previous advice in this section is minded, deadlock freedom is attainable even while all threads block in another party's library.
+This implementation and all of its future versions guarantee that under `UPCXX_THREADMODE={seq|par}` the master persona will never silently be required to progress outgoing work initiated by another persona on this process.
+The impliciation is that for `upcxx::discharge/progress_required()` the master persona comes with the same discharging guarantees as other personas.
+With this property of the implementation, the second example remains fixable according to the advice given.